 Roy Y. Chan

-Roy Y. Chan is Special Projects Coordinator in the IU 21st Century Scholars Program at Indiana University Bloomington, where he wears multiple hats to coordinate several marketing and outreach initiatives as well as assessment and accountability measures for current Scholars within the IU Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA).
-Prior to his role, Roy served as Office Services Assistant in the Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University Bloomington, and was previously Graduate Assistant in the Office of International Programs (OIP) and Graduate Technology Consultant in the Information Technology Services (ITS) at Boston College.
+Roy Y. Chan is Special Projects Coordinator in the IU 21st Century Scholars Program at Indiana University Bloomington, where he wears multiple hats to coordinate marketing and outreach initiatives as well as assessment and accountability measures for current Scholars within the IU Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA).
+Prior to his role, Roy served as Office Services Assistant in the Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University Bloomington and was previously Graduate Assistant in the Office of International Programs (OIP) and Graduate Technology Consultant in the Information Technology Services (ITS) at Boston College.

 Roy is a third-year Ph.D. student in Education Policy Studies at Indiana University Bloomington with a Ph.D. minor in Philanthropic Studies at Indiana University-Purdue University, Indianapolis (IUPUI).
-He holds an M.A. degree in Higher Education Administration from Boston College, a M.Ed. degree in International Education from The University of Hong Kong, and a B.A. degree in Criminology, Law & Society from the University of California, Irvine.
-Roy currently sits on the Campus Sustainability Advisory Board (2017-2018) for the IU Office of Sustainability.
+He holds an M.A. degree in Higher Education Administration from Boston College, an M.Ed. degree in International Education from The University of Hong Kong, and a B.A. degree in Criminology, Law & Society from the University of California, Irvine.
+Roy currently sits on the Campus Sustainability Advisory Board of the IU Office of Sustainability and serves on the advisory committee of the Forum on Education Abroad.